Black Popular Culture

 White Versions of Black Culture

 George G. Zarn's Strolling on the Pike (1904) is a popular comic song, complete with rub-a-dub-dub sound effects.
-The song’s chorus is particularly noteworthy for mentioning the songs supposedly heard along the Pike: “all of the coon songs and octoroon songs that were all the rage that day.”
-Coon songs (named after an offensive term for black Americans) were white-composed comic songs whose music or lyrics simultaneously mimicked and mocked black culture.
+The song’s chorus is particularly noteworthy for mentioning the songs supposedly heard along the Pike, including genres specifically associated with Black culture (please note: these mentions include offensive terminology.)
+White-composed comic songs often included music or lyrics that simultaneously mimicked and mocked black culture.
 They developed from the racial caricatures of blackface minstrelsy, an enormously popular form of entertainment in the United States in the late 19th-century.
-However, none of the standard characteristics of coon songs – syncopated rhythms or imitations of black dialects – appear in Strolling on the Pike.
+However, none of the other standard characteristics of these faux-Black songs – syncopated rhythms or imitations of Black dialects – appear in Strolling on the Pike.

 Ragtime as Black Culture

 Although ragtime was not officially programmed at any of the Exposition's musical pavilions, ragtime pianists occasionally played at cafés along the Pike.
 Black businessman Thomas Turpin (1873-1922), owner of a famous St. Louis ragtime venue called the Rosebud Saloon, was especially eager to present ragtime as a respectable musical genre.
 The cover of Turpin's St. Louis Rag (1903) emphasizes such aspirations: a red curtain sweeps back to reveal an aerial vista of the fairgrounds.
 Listen to St. Louis Rag as a banjo solo at the University of California, Santa Barbara Library here.